-Also it is important to note that for some domains and firms having work-ex is a must-have and hence recruiters look purely at lateral candidates.
+Also, it is important to note that for some domains and firms having work-ex is a must-have and hence recruiters look purely at lateral candidates.
 What are the domains where relevant work-experience is a pre-requisite?

-OPERATIONS roles for example most definitely go to people who have experience in shop-floor, product design, logistics, supply chain management etc. So engineers working in operations will do well to finish working for two years before entertaining thoughts of quitting.
+OPERATIONS roles, for example, most definitely go to people who have experience in shop-floor, product design, logistics, supply chain management etc. So engineers working in operations will do well to finish working for two years before entertaining thoughts of quitting.

 IT CONSULTING roles for example again typically go to those with 2 plus years of experience in software.

-Recruiters from new sectors such as e-commerce from firms such as Amazon also tend look at candidates with a certain amount of work experience, usually IT or Analytics or technology.
+Recruiters from new sectors such as e-commerce from firms such as Amazon also tend to look at candidates with a certain amount of work experience, usually IT or Analytics or technology.

 General management firms such as Tata Administrative Services(TAS) and the Aditya Birla Group (ABG) also prefer people with work experience but they also take in freshers.

-Roles in Marketing do not need a work experience, with Marketing recruiters having a very strong preference for freshers or only those with very relevant work experience sales, marketing analytics, the same applies to HR as well.
+Roles in Marketing do not need work experience, with Marketing recruiters having a very strong preference for freshers or only those with very relevant work experience sales, marketing analytics, the same applies to HR as well.

 For Consulting roles, the brand names on your resume matter more than anything else.
-It is not whether you have work-ex or not but firstly the brand value of the organization your worked with that matters more.
+It is not whether you have work-ex or not but firstly the brand value of the organization you worked with that matters more.
 IITian and NITian freshers with a strong academic profile stand a very high chance of getting shortlisted.
 Those from other colleges of national repute with stellar resumes in terms of academic and extra-curricular achievements also get shortlists.